 Antitumor activity of paclitaxel was confirmed in 1977 in the mouse melanoma B16 model, after which it was selected as a candidate drug for clinical development.
 Significant activity was also demonstrated in animal models against LX-1 lung, MX-1 mammary and CX-1 colon tumors.
 In the same year, an order for 7,000 pounds of bark was made, which meant sacrificing 1,500 trees scattered over millions of acres of old-growth forest in the Pacific Northwest.

 In August 1978, researcher Susan Horwitz from Albert Einstein College of Medicine of Yeshiva University contacted Monroe Wall asking for some radiolabeled paclitaxel in order to conduct experiments on its mechanism of action.
 She was provided a grant by NCI for studies on this substance due to her ongoing interest in the use of naturally occurring small molecules against cancer cells.

 She successfully demonstrated that paclitaxel was able to prevent cell division via an interesting mechanism – stimulating the development of microtubules (cell's ultrafine filaments).
 While previous compounds killed cancer cells by preventing the production of microtubules and thus inhibiting the division, the overproduction of microtubules disrupts proper coordination of cell division.

 Commercialization of the drug

-In the mid 1990s, researchers began to investigate the antiangiogenic activity of paclitaxel as a possible additional mechanism contributing to its antineoplastic activity in vivo.
-In 2003, Schmitt-Sody with his colleagues demonstrated antitumor and antiangiogenic efficacy of novel neovascular targeting therapy consisting of paclitaxel encapsulated in cationic liposomes.
+In the mid-1990s, researchers began to investigate the antiangiogenic activity of paclitaxel as a possible additional mechanism contributing to its antineoplastic activity in vivo.
+In 2003, Schmitt-Sody with his colleagues demonstrated the antitumor and antiangiogenic efficacy of novel neovascular targeting therapy consisting of paclitaxel encapsulated in cationic liposomes.
 In-depth research on paclitaxel activity continues to this day.